|Part 5 - The

 However, the use of "capacity factor" is also misleading because wind has a "rubber" capacity factor that varies with the density of the wind resource.
 But that wind resource is constant for the life of the machine and is not subject to manipulation or cost increases.
 One reason why fossil fuels are so popular with investors is that many of the risks are passed on to consumers.
-Fossil fuel shortages result in an increase in revenues for investors, who are actually rewarded for: 1) speeding the depletion of a nonrenewable resource or 2) not investing enough of their profits in support infrastructure, which (as we have seen in 2000-2001) drives up prices.
+Fossil fuel shortages result in an increase in revenues for investors, who are actually rewarded for: 1) speeding the depletion of a nonrenewable resource or 2) not investing enough of their profits in support infrastructure, which (as we saw in 2000-2001) drives up prices.
 If a big oil coal or gas company could start charging for the wind, they would make sure that wind power development happened.
 In late 1996, with the purchase of Zond Systems by Enron (a now-defunct gas mining and distribution company), the possibility of this happening became very real.
-(Even though Enron proved to be a poor steward for the Zond technology, the subsequent purchase of what was one of the only viable Enron divisions by GE Energy in 2003 maintained U.S. visibility in the large wind turbine market.)

 |Lowering the Cost-of-Energy Bar

 Since the late 1970's the U.S. cost goals for wind power have continued to be about $0.04 per kilowatt hour, despite inflation.
-Wind turbines have consistently been able to arrive at that level, but by the time they get there, another reduction in the cost of non-renewable fossil fuels has taken place and the bar is lowered further.
+Wind turbines have consistently been able to get close to that level, but until recently, by the time they got there, another reduction in the cost of non-renewable fossil fuels had taken place and the bar was lowered further.

-Cost per kilowatt hour figures of $0.04 or less (in 1998 dollars) are now commonly projected for advanced U.S. wind turbines in 17 mph or better wind regimes, where capacity factors of over 0.40 can be achieved.
-That means that the wind energy cost goals of 1980 --which seemed daunting or impossible at the time--have been met many times over.
-(This fact should be remembered by those doubting the achievability of recently refigured cost goals--which are now closer to $0.025/kWh.)
+Cost per kilowatt hour figures of $0.05 are now commonly achieved by large U.S. wind turbines in 17 mph or better wind regimes, where capacity factors of over 0.40 can be achieved.
+Such costs are virtually competitive with natural gas turbine plants.
+That means that (factoring inflation) the wind energy cost goals of 1980 -- which seemed daunting or impossible at the time -- have been met several times over.
+The major improvements have been refinements in gearbox and power train design, rotor efficiency and reliability, and electronics.
+Efficiencies in manufacturing, made possible by higher production volume, also have played a major role.
+This fact should be remembered by those doubting the achievability of recently refigured cost goals for "advanced" systems -- which are now closer to $0.025/kWh.

-The lower cost of energy from these advanced turbines is partly a result of higher efficiencies and rotor loading made possible by improved rotor design, shedding of fatigue loads provided by teetered hubs and flexible structures, and other innovations such as variable speed operation.
-But reduced weight and material usage and high reliability are perhaps more important factors in the cost equation.
+The lower cost of energy from advanced turbines is partly a result of higher efficiencies and rotor loading made possible by additional improvements to rotor design, shedding of fatigue loads provided by teetered hubs and flexible structures, and other innovations such as variable speed operation.
+But reduced weight and material usage and higher reliability are perhaps more important factors in the cost equation.

 Costs of smaller systems vary widely, with installed costs from $2000 to $3000 per installed kilowatt.
 Energy costs for small turbines of $0.12 to $0.20 are still the norm in the U.S. market.

-The German Enercon features a huge, low speed "ring" generator
+An early German Enercon machine featured a huge, low speed "ring" generator.

-Concepts like the ultra-light Wind Eagle could eventually
+Concepts like the ultra-light Wind Eagle could one day

 revolutionize wind energy

-The more advanced configurations (from an aerodynamic standpoint at least) have been developed under the U.S. Department of Energy Advanced Turbine Program.
+The more advanced configurations (from an aerodynamic standpoint at least) were developed under the U.S. Department of Energy Advanced Turbine Program.

 the mid-1980's ESI-80,